Home

 Mailing List for CINDEA Updates

-If you wish to be put on our mailing list for occasional updates on CINDEA' s development, or notification of workshops and presentations, please contact us.
-Updates go out once per season.
+You can subscribe to be put on our mailing list for occasional updates on CINDEA' s development and pan-deathcare community news.

 CINDEA is now on Facebook — with updates as they happen.